Rupasinghe2012/Servian-Technical-Challenge/docs/adr/0002-selection-of-cloud-provider.md

 ## Context

-Infrastracture needed to be build on a Cloud platform.
+The infrastructure needed to be built on a Cloud platform.
 So we needed to decide on which cloud platform we should use?

 ## Decision